"Nov. 20, 2012 -- Although mammograms remain the gold standard for breast cancer screening, they are not the perfect test.

 - Advise patients to contact a health care professional immediately for any of the following: new onset or worsening shortness of breath, cough, swelling of the ankles/legs, palpitations, weight gain of more than 5 pounds in 24 hours, dizziness or loss of consciousness [see WARNINGS AND PRECAUTIONS].

-- Advise pregnant women and females of reproductive potential that KADCYLA exposure can result in fetal harm, including embryo-fetal death or birth defects [see WARNINGS AND PRECAUTIONS, Use in Specific Populations].
+- Advise pregnant women and females of reproductive potential that KADCYLA exposure during pregnancy or within 7 months prior to conception can result in fetal harm.
+Advise female patients to contact their healthcare provider with a known or suspected pregnancy [see Use In Specific Populations].

-- Advise females of reproductive potential to use effective contraception while receiving KADCYLA and for 6 months following the last dose of KADCYLA [See WARNINGS AND PRECAUTIONS and Use in Specific Populations].
+- Advise females of reproductive potential to use effective contraception during treatment and for 7 months following the last dose of KADCYLA [see Use In Specific Populations].

 This monograph has been modified to include the generic and brand name in many instances.